2026-05-01 06:43:50 | EST

 Stock Analysis

-Simon Property Group (SPG) – Q1 2026 Earnings Preview Following Peer Regency Centers’ Mixed Q1 Results - Free Cash Margin
+Simon Property Group (SPG) – Q1 2026 Earnings Preview Following Peer Regency Centers’ Mixed Q1 Results - Negative Surprise Momentum

 SPG - Stock Analysis

-Free US stock screening tools combined with expert analysis to help you identify undervalued companies with strong growth potential.
-We use sophisticated algorithms and human expertise to surface opportunities that might otherwise go unnoticed.
+Our platform helps users follow stock markets through earnings insights, technical analysis, and financial news coverage.
 This analysis previews Simon Property Group’s (SPG) upcoming first-quarter 2026 earnings release, scheduled for May 11, 2026, against the backdrop of peer retail REIT Regency Centers (REG)’s recently reported mixed Q1 results.
 It evaluates prevailing sector momentum, consensus earnings expectations

 Live News